UT Dallas Policy Navigator :: Discipline Dismissal and Grievances Section :: UTDBP3056 (v2)

 16. refusal of an employee to follow instructions or to perform designated work that may be required of an employee, or refusal to adhere to established rules and regulations; or

-17. repeated tardiness or absence, absence without proper notification to the supervisor or without satisfactory reason, or unavailability for work.
+17. repeated tardiness or absence, sick leave abuse, absence without proper notification to the supervisor or without satisfactory reason, or unavailability for work.

 Discipline Procedures: The following procedures will be followed when an employee who is subject to this policy is demoted for disciplinary reasons, suspended without pay, or dismissed.

-1. The supervisor will review the evidence and the proposed disciplinary action with the chief human resources officer or his or her designee.
+1. The supervisor will review the evidence and the proposed disciplinary action with the chief human resources officer or their designee.

-2. Once the supervisor has sought and obtained the concurrence of the chief human resources officer or his or her designee, he or she must then obtain the concurrence of the department head or administrative equivalent to whom he or she reports before proceeding with the proposed disciplinary action.
+2. Once the supervisor has sought and obtained the concurrence of the chief human resources officer or their designee, he or she must then obtain the concurrence of the department head or administrative equivalent to whom he or she reports before proceeding with the proposed disciplinary action.

 3. The supervisor shall inform the employee either verbally or in writing of the reasons for the proposed disciplinary action and the facts upon which the supervisor relies.
 The employee shall be provided with an opportunity to respond to the charges either verbally or in writing within a reasonable time not to exceed two (2) working days and to persuade the supervisor that the grounds for the disciplinary action are mistaken or incorrect before a final decision is made to take disciplinary action.
 This pre- disciplinary notification serves as an opportunity to avoid mistaken decisions to impose discipline and is not intended to definitively resolve the propriety of the disciplinary action being considered.